SEND at Meadow Vale

 We seek to include children with special educational needs and disability (SEND) into mainstream education through the appropriate training, strategies and support.
 We provide a differentiated curriculum to meet the needs of the child."

-Our SENCo (currently Mrs Gaynor Styer) oversees the provision for children with special educational needs and disability (SEND) within school.
-She works closely with the Senior Leadership Team, the Family Support Advisor, teaching staff and parents to identify pupils that may have additional needs and ensure their needs are met through an inclusive curriculum.
-Parents can contact her either directly through the school office or via their child's classteacher if they wish to discuss any concerns.
+Our SENC, Mrs Gaynor Styer, oversees the provision for children with special educational needs and disability (SEND) within school.
+She works closely with the Senior Leadership Team, the Family Support Adviser, teaching staff and parents to identify pupils that may have additional needs and ensures that their needs are met through an inclusive curriculum.
+Parents can contact her either directly through the school office or via their child's class teacher if they wish to discuss any concerns.

 At Meadow Vale, we pride ourselves on responding to the individual needs of pupils and offer a wide range of interventions to support pupils with SEND.
 These include: